Introduction

 3. Cost vs. Value:

-– Compare the costs against the value the software delivers.
-A higher upfront cost may be justified if the software offers robust features contributing to long-term efficiency and growth.
+Compare the costs against the value the software delivers.
+A higher upfront cost may be justified if the software offers robust features that contribute to long-term efficiency and growth.

 Exploring User Support